ianwijaya/f5-ssh-monitor/README.md

 2. AFTER changing above parameters, upload this script into BIG-IP through GUI.
-   (if you are using windows, please do DOS to UNIX conversion make it work) you can upload it via system -> File Management -> External Monitor Program File List
+   (if you are using windows, please do DOS to UNIX conversion to make it work) you can upload it via system -> File Management -> External Monitor Program File List

 3. Create new monitor (Local traffic -> Monitor) , type “external”, choose the uploaded script.